randock/metronic-bundle/doc/headerList.md

   - iconType→ type of the icon, it will set the icon background.
   Can have the values → {NotificationHeaderListItem::SUCCESS, NotificationHeaderListItem::WARNING,
   NotificationHeaderListItem::INFO, NotificationHeaderListItem::DANGER}
-  - bottomRightText→ Text that will be at the down right corner (It isn’t in the picture)
+  - bottomRightText→ Text that will be at the bottom right corner.

 ![alt text](img/NotificationHeaderList.png)